amplab/training/ampcamp/tachyon.md

 ### Format the storage

-Note that if you are running Linux, Tachyon will need root permission to create and use a RAM disk.
-To start a superuser shell, run `sudo su` and enter your password.

-Before starting Tachyon for the first time, we need to format the system.
-It can be done by using `tachyon` script in the `tachyon/bin` folder.
-Please type the following command:
+Before starting Tachyon for the first time, we need to format the system using using the `tachyon` script in the `tachyon/bin` folder.
+Please type the following command.
+Note that if you are running Linux or MacOS, Tachyon will request root permissions using `sudo` when creating the RAM disk.

 ~~~
 $ ./bin/tachyon format